A fresh take on the B2B brand refresh.

 1.

-Immersion: Learning as much as we can via internal research
+Learn as much as we can via internal research.

-Instead, we leverage existing research rather than refuting it and forcing clients to redo it at the beginning of the process.
-We also conduct interviews with the client’s current leaders and critical publicly facing roles.
-We don’t interview prior or existing customers until the verification stage of the process.
+We leverage existing research rather than refuting it or forcing clients to redo it.
+We also conduct interviews with current leaders and key public‑facing roles.
+We do not interview customers until the verification stage.

-In this client’s case, there was nearly a century of history to review, along with existing market research.
+In this client’s case, we reviewed nearly a century of history and existing research.

-This immersion helped us formulate a hypothesis that launched the rest of the rebrand.
+The immersion helped us formulate a hypothesis that launched the rest of the work.

 2.

-Hypothesis: A stake in the ground for brand pillars
+Put a stake in the ground for brand pillars.

-We launch our rebranding process with a hypothesis for one reason: It’s easier to get people to react to something than to draw it out of them.
+We launch with a hypothesis for one reason: It is easier to react to something than to draw it from a blank page.

-To form this hypothesis, we sort through all the complexity of what we discover during the immersion phase to draw out the common attributes represented in three core brand pillars:
+We sort through the complexity uncovered during immersion to draw out common attributes represented in three core pillars.

-• Client value: How an individual client might describe what they receive
+- Client value: How an individual client describes what they receive

-• Work experience: How clients describe what the organization is like to work with
+- Work experience: How clients describe what it is like to work with you

-• Lasting impact: The overarching takeaway for the broader audience
+- Lasting impact: The broader takeaway for the audience

-We share this hypothesis with a client at the beginning of the first working session.
-It creates clarity, demystifies the development process, and shortcuts the potentially cumbersome internal work of trying to uncover what these different attributes might be.
+We share this hypothesis at the first working session.
+It creates clarity, demystifies development, and shortcuts the internal effort needed to surface what matters.
+For linking math to momentum, see: Market Math™ calculates the budget you need.

 3.

-The StudioNorth rebranding process includes two working sessions involving StudioNorth personnel alongside key client executives.
-By the end of the second session, we’re ready to formulate the new Brand Platform.
+The process includes two working sessions with StudioNorth leads and key client executives.
+By the end of the second session, we are ready to formulate the new Brand Platform.

 4.

-Once the workshop has helped our client reach a consensus on the brand’s pillars and personality, the StudioNorth team regroups to combine and flesh them out into a complete, cohesive platform.
+Once consensus is reached on pillars and personality, our team regroups to combine and flesh them into a complete platform.

-The platform is a grid with four quadrants, with three representing the brand pillars and one the brand personality.
-We also rephrase some terms to be from the audience’s point of view.
-Here’s how they read for our non-profit client:
+The platform is a grid with four quadrants, three for the brand pillars and one for personality.
+We rephrase terms from the audience’s point of view.
+Here is how they read for the non‑profit client.

 We could not be happier with the StudioNorth team and the way they’ve led us through this process.
 I could not believe how much we accomplished in a single afternoon!
 We’re all confident that our new visual identity and messaging will be exactly what we need to deepen our connection with our employees and their families.